CPP Death Benefit Requirements in Canada (2025)

 When a loved one passes away, families are left not only with emotional grief but also with a range of financial and administrative responsibilities.
-One of the key supports available to Canadians during this difficult time is the Canada Pension Plan (CPP) Death Benefit.
-This is a one-time, taxable lump-sum payment made to help cover the costs associated with a death, such as funeral expenses.
+While the Canada Pension Plan (CPP) Death Benefit provides a one-time, taxable lump-sum payment to help cover final expenses, it’s just one part of a larger picture.

 What is the Canada Pension Plan Death Benefit?